danitseitlin/package-deployer/README.md

 ## :zap: Quick Start
 Run `npm install npm-package-deployer`
 ## :clap: Basic usage
-Run `npm-deploy <package name>` to deploy an automatic version locally
+Run `deploy-pkg <package name>` to deploy an automatic version locally

 ## :fire: Integrate with GitHub actions
 You can integrate this package with a GitHub action workflow (A full example can be seen [here](https://github.com/danitseitlin/dmock-server/blob/master/.github/workflows/auto-deployer.yml)):
 1. Setup your git configuration
 2. Create an .npmrc file with the NPM auth token
-3. Add deploy script in your package.json for `npm-deploy <package name>`
+3. Add deploy script in your package.json for `deploy-pkg <package name>`
 4. Run deploy script

 <p align='center'><img src='.github/resources/deploybot.gif'/></p>